 The Institute for Perinatal Quality Improvement (PQI) was founded by Debra Bingham, DrPH, RN, FAAN.

-PQI's mission is to expand the use of improvement science in order to eliminate preventable perinatal morbidity and mortality and end perinatal racial and ethnic disparities.
+PQI's mission is to expand the use of quality improvement in order to eliminate preventable perinatal morbidity and mortality and equity in birth outcomes.
 Read more about how PQI will accomplish this mission.

 Dr. Debra Bingham is a public health leader, educator, author, and consultant with over 30 years of experience.
 She is also an Associate Professor for Healthcare Quality and Safety in the Department of Partnerships, Professional Education, and Practice at the University of Maryland School of Nursing.